xarch/espresso/README.md

 # espresso
-Human friendly format that is based on a subset of CoffeeScript Language, alternative to JSON and CSON.
+Human friendly format that is based on a subset of CoffeeScript Language, an alternative to YAML, JSON, and CSON.
+Reference Implementation.